 Dear seeking advice,

-No matter what strategies you use, boosting your self-confidence is neither an easy process, nor one that will work itself out overnight.
-Enlisting the help of others, such as a therapist, family member, or friend — anyone you feel comfortable confiding in — can make a difference.
-If you're unsure where to find a mental health professional, you can ask your health care provider for a referral, or read How to find a therapist in the Go Ask Alice!
-Emotional Health archives.
+No matter what strategies you use, building your self-confidence is neither an easy process, nor one that will work itself out overnight.
+Enlisting the help of others, such as a mental health professional, family member, or friend — anyone you feel comfortable confiding in — can make a difference.

 Kudos to you for taking a step forward in accepting compliments — you deserve them!